jqlnet/JUMPINPENGUIN/README.md

 Objective -----------------------

 Reach the top using platforms, walljumps, wallbounces, and wallslides.
 You must collect all 9 sky crystals in order to fulfill the penguin's dream of being able to fly.
+Your stamina bar is your lifeline.
+Once you run out, your character will collapse from exhaustion, rendering you immobile.
+Collect sky crystals to replenish your energy.

 The game contains all of the following elements: